-Out to Ao Taan
+Out to Ao Taan – North Coast

-For a few kilometres, it makes its way through the rubber trees and cultivated fields, past the tracks on the right leading to Bamboo Hideaway and Sea Breeze on the eastern coast, before reaching the clearly signed turning to Koh Mak Green View Resort.
+For a few kilometres, it makes its way through the rubber trees and cultivated fields, past the new concrete roads on the right leading to Bamboo Hideaway, Sea View Resort and Sea Breeze on the eastern coast, before reaching the clearly signed turning to Koh Mak Green View Resort.

-The road or track eventually emerges out from the forest onto the coast of Ao Taan, with the resort, and its unique papiermâché-like sculptures of crabs and snakes laid out along the rocky beach.
+Follow this road and it eventually emerges out from the forest onto the coast of Ao Taan, with the resort, and its unique papiermâché-like sculptures of crabs and snakes laid out along the rocky beach.

 By going back to the turning to Koh Mak Green View Resort, in fact the only option unless you set off on the walk above, you can then continue straight to Cinnamon Art Resort, again on the Ao Taan coast.
-The road does also bend to the right at this point and is signed for Little Moon Villa.

 From the the very end of it, the view across to Koh Kradat or the view looking back at the untouched coast of Ao Taan and Ao Ta Long make the trip out here more than worthwhile.

-The wilds of Ao Ta Long
+The wilds of Ao Ta Long – North Coast

 Beyond them, there is nothing more than a well worn trail which hugs the shore before joining up with the warren of walking paths and tracks, some signed some not, in the forest at the north of the island.